-A Cochrane Review found no evidence that reduction-to-quit interventions were any more or less effective than abrupt quitting interventions (9). everal trials in this review were identified that simply asked participants to reduce without giving them any specific instructions on how to do so.
+A Cochrane Review found no evidence that reduction-to-quit interventions were any more or less effective than abrupt quitting interventions (9).
+Several trials in this review were identified that simply asked participants to reduce without giving them any specific instructions on how to do so.
 However, little is known about what the resulting, more unstructured, participant-led smoking reduction patterns entail.
 For example, after receiving basic instructions to reduce their smoking, do smokers cut down immediately, or later?
 Do they steadily reduce smoking until complete cessation?
 Do they reduce and then increase the amount smoked?
 Or are there other patterns of smoking reduction?
 Secondly, are certain patterns of smoking reduction associated with better cessation outcomes, and if so, which ones?
 Third, are patterns of smoking reduction determined by participant characteristics or dependency profiles?
 This information could be important when developing and tailoring smoking reduction interventions and could aid clinicians who recommend and offer smoking reduction treatment.

 In this secondary analysis of five randomized placebo-controlled trials of NRT for smoking reduction we: